7. The Application Layer

 • If there are many concurrent clients, the load of the server will increase without any possibility of adding another server without changing the server addresses used by the clients.

 Using names solves these problems.
 In addition, if the clients are configured with the name of the server, they will query the name service before contacting the server.
 The name service will resolve the name into the corresponding address.
 If a server process needs to move from one physical server to another, it suffices to update the name to address mapping on the name service to allow all clients to connect to the new server.
 The name service also enables the servers to better sustain the load.
 Assume a very popular server is accessed by millions of users.
 This service cannot be provided by a single physical server due to performance limitations.
 Thanks to the utilization of names, it is possible to scale this service by mapping a given name to a set of addresses.
-When a client queries the name service with the server’s name, the name service returns one of the addresses in the set.
-Various strategies can be used to select one particular address inside the set of addresses.
-A first strategy is to select a random address in the set.
-A second strategy is to maintain information about the load on the servers and return the address of the less loaded server.
-Note that the list of server addresses does not need to remain fixed.
-It is possible to add and remove addresses from the list to cope with load fluctuations.
-Another strategy is to infer the location of the client from the name request and return the address of the closest server.

 Names provide a lot of flexibility compared to addresses.
 For the network, they play a similar role as variables in programming languages.
 No programmer using a high-level programming language would consider using hardcoded values instead of variables.
 For the same reasons, all networked applications depend on names and abstract the addresses as much as possible.

 The official list of top-level domain names is maintained by IANA at http://data.iana.org/TLD/tlds-alpha-by-domain.txt.
 Until February 2008, the root DNS servers only had IPv4 addresses.
-IPv6 addresses were slowly added to the root DNS servers to avoid creating problems as discussed in http://www.icann.org/en/committees/security/sac018.pdf.
+IPv6 addresses were slowly added to the root DNS servers to avoid creating the problems discussed in http://www.icann.org/en/committees/security/sac018.pdf.
 As of February 2021, a few DNS root servers are still not reachable using IPv6.
 The full list is available at http://www.root-servers.org/.

 DNS operates mostly via UDP on port 53.
-This means that although DNS is designed to be resilient and decentralized but unfortunately, the traffic is not authenticated or encrypted.
+This means that although DNS is designed to be resilient and decentralized, the traffic is not authenticated or encrypted.
 This has made it a target for MitM attacks.
 Likewise, cache hits and misses can yield information as to what names have been recently resolved (e,g., as with the Sony Rootkit).
 The recursive nature of DNS has also allowed for DoS attacks in the past, but much of that has been solved by limiting recursive queries to the user-facing DNS servers (i.e., the one given to you by your DHCP request).

 DNSSEC